disstillwill/ELE206-Fall-2020/README.md

 ## Contents

-* `Assignments` - Directory containing the submissions for each assignment and related files.
+- `Assignments/` - Directory containing the submissions for each assignment and related files.
 Individual labs are located in subfolders and denoted using the number of the assignment:

 ```
 .